The world just does not fit conveniently into the format of a 35mm camera.

 What we do

-HESO Magazine began as a hand-folded and stapled zine known as the “occasional magazine” in Fukuoka in 2004 by Manny Santiago, initially Heso (臍 in Japanese means belly button) grew from a self-printed, hand-folded, stapled zine passed out for free on the street to its full-color bi-monthly and eventually a quarterly culture magazine format based in Tokyo.
-Every issue is loosely centered around a theme, and features the work of photographers, interviews and articles on positive-thinking and forward-moving individuals and organizations, music and concert reviews, great outsider art, fiction and of course, beer.
+HESO began as a hand-folded and stapled zine known as the “occasional magazine” in Fukuoka in 2004 by Manny Santiago.
+Initially HESO (臍 in Japanese means belly button) grew from a self-printed, hand-folded, stapled zine by five JET English teachers who in their free time passed out the full-color bi-monthly wherever they could find interest.
+When costs rose and different priorities were realized, Manny was left alone.
+After moving to Tokyo in 2007 HESO became a quarterly culture magazine (フリーペーパー) centered around a theme, and featuring the work of photographers, interviews and articles on positive-thinking and forward-moving individuals and organizations, music and concert reviews, great outsider art, fiction and of course, beer.

 Managing the Tubes